Set up a Palworld Dedicated Server Fast – 10 Powerful Steps!

 • Internal Port: 8211

 • Internal IP: This is your server’s local IP address.
-On Windows, run ipconfig in Command Prompt.
-On Linux, use ifconfig or ip a
+In windows, ipconfig is what you run in the Command Prompt.
+The command ifconfig or ip a will work on Linux.

-Once that’s done, save the changes.
-Some routers might need a reboot to apply the new settings.
+After doing that, you must certainly save the changes.
+Some routers might just need a reboot to apply the new settings.

 2. Set Up Your Firewall to Let Players In